-Unfortunately,no. The home loan issued to you contains terms and conditions, a common one being that conveyancers will be on the Chelsea Building Society solicitor panel. in the past, most banks had large numbers of law firms on their panels: a borrower could choose one for themselves, as long as it was on the lender's panel.
+Unfortunately,no. The mortgage offered to you is subject to its terms and conditions, one of which will be that lawyers will on the lender’s conveyancing panel.
+Until recently, most lenders had large numbers of law firms on their panels: a borrower could choose one for themselves, as long as it was on the lender's panel.
 The lender would then simply instruct the borrower's lawyers to act for the lender, too.
 You can use your lender's panel lawyers or you could borrow from another lender which does not restrict your choice.
-A further alternative is for your lawyer to apply to be on the conveyancing panel for Chelsea Building Society
+A further alternative is for your Pentwyn conveyancing lawyer to apply to be on the conveyancing panel.